swcarpentry/git-novice/episodes/04-changes.md

 ### Do we need to change git core editor?

-With Rstudio you don't need to do change any editor.
+With RStudio you don't need to do change any editor.
 You can open all your files in the Source pane.

-Also, to write commit messages you can use the Rstudio IDE.
+Also, to write commit messages you can use the RStudio IDE.
 We invite you to [read the supplemental episode](14-supplemental-rstudio.md).

 However, if needed, Dracula can set his favorite text editor following this table: